eXtreme Hotel is not a typical hotel, we are an eco hotel that works to support our environment – and as such we have a few quirks in how we operate.

 For each retreat we require a 25% deposit to reserve your stay.

 This can be paid with PayPal adding an additionl 5.9% surcharge to cover their fees.

 The remaining balance is due before arrival.
 We only accept credit cards via Paypal.

 Deposits are non-refundable, but are transferable to other stays within the next 12 months.

 Bringing a Group

-We love to host studios, teachers, families, girlfriend getaways, or fitness groups on their retreats and holidays.
-We can work with you to turn your vacation dreams into a reality, and with us in charge of the logistics and operations, you’ll be free to enjoy your time here, deepen your practice, and relax in tropical paradise!
-Check out more here.
+We are an ideal location to hotel yoga studios, teachers, families, girlfriend getaways, or fitness groups on their retreats and holidays.
+We can work with you to turn your group’s vacation dreams into a reality Our team will work with you to handle the logistics and operations, so that you’ll be free to enjoy your time here and focus on your group!
+Find out more here.

 Changes and Cancelations

 Deposits are non-refundable, but are transferable to other hotel stays within the next 12 months.

 In the event of a natural weather event, delayed flight, or other travel emergency outside of our control, we are unable to offer credits or refunds.
 We highly recommend buying travel insurance to cover for these types of emergencies.